All landlords have a legal duty to make sure that electrical appliances and wiring in your home are safe.

 If your landlord won't deal with safety complaints

-If you've reported an electrical problem to your landlord and they refuse to sort it out or ignore your request, contact your local council's environmental health team.
+If you've reported an electrical problem to your landlord and they refuse to fix it or they ignore your request, contact your local council's environmental health team.

 The council can take action against landlords who don't comply with safety rules.